raspberrypilearning/cd-sebento-scratch-2/en/step_7.md

 + Attach it after the `set size to 35%`{:class="blocklooks"} block.

-+ Then take one group of the the other blocks and put it inside the loop.
++ Then take one group of the other blocks and put it inside the loop.
 You can now delete the other identical set of those blocks, as you no longer need them!

 ```blocks
     switch costume to [glass water-a v]